Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Overall, memory care facilities in Sparks are priced higher due to the added services and support required for individuals with memory impairments.
 The costs in Sparks are competitive with other cities in Nevada but may be slightly more affordable than in larger metropolitan areas like Las Vegas.

-Manor Care Health Services Wingfield Hills allows Alzheimer’s patients to receive memory care in Sparks, Nevada.
-It can accommodate no more than 120 Washoe county residents at a time.
-It includes amenities such as individualized programs and care, daily living assistance and special activities for Alzheimer’s patients and is located at 2350 Wingfield Hills Dr, in 89436 zip code area inside Washoe county.
-Manor Care Health Services Wingfield Hills is duly licensed in Nevada to provide memory care and assisted living, with license number 295088.
+Manor Care Health Services Wingfield Hills enables dementia sufferers to get memory care in Sparks, Nevada.
+It can provide accommodations to no more than 120 seniors at a time.
+It includes amenities like custom meal plans, home-like community rooms that promote socialization and physical, occupational and speech therapy and is located at 2350 Wingfield Hills Dr, in 89436 zip code area inside Washoe county.
+Manor Care Health Services Wingfield Hills is officially licensed in Nevada to offer assisted living and memory care, with license # 295088.

-Arbors Memory Care is a new Alzheimer’s and dementia care center that has capacity of 72 senior citizens.
-Arbors Memory Care includes services such as transportation to medical appointments, routine check-ups for proper weight maintenance and high caregiver to resident ratio.
-It is situated at 2121 East Prater Way, and can offer dementia care to Sparks, NV seniors with dementia.
+Arbors Memory Care is a new dementia care center that has capacity of 72 dementia sufferers.
+Arbors Memory Care includes amenities such as enhanced medical monitoring, daily living assistance and special Alzheimer’s programs to decrease frustration.
+It is located at 2121 East Prater Way, and is able to offer Alzheimer’s disease and dementia care to Sparks, NV seniors.

 Memory care services in Sparks, Nevada, are often necessary for individuals with Alzheimer's, dementia, or other cognitive impairments.
 When considering how to pay for memory care, many families first look to Medicare.
 However, understanding how Medicare covers memory care is important for those seeking options in Sparks.